bradcypert/sandalwood/content/blog/clojure-async.md

   - Async
   - clojure
 post_format: []
-description:
-  - "Learn to use Clojure's Core.Async to your advantage!
+description: "Learn to use Clojure's Core.Async to your advantage!
 Experiment with Channels, Threads, and Buffers while building a virtual warehouse."
-_yoast_wpseo_title:
-  - "Building Async Processes with Clojure"
+versions:
+  clojure: 1.7
 ---

 I’ve been writing about my favorite language, Clojure, for a while now.
 I’ve also been gauging your interest in Clojure and, if you’re reading this, I think you’re ready to take this relationship to the next level.
 Let’s talk about asynchronous code in Clojure.